-- 1. Progress Measure for grades K-3 - a.
-Measure: NWEA MAP's CGP captures the student's percentile of growth compared to all students in the same grade with the same starting RIT score in grades K-3 to measure student progress.
-The CGP for each student is set by the publisher's 2015 norms, based on the student's initial assessment score.
-Note: this measure is included in the tiered portion of the PMF only for schools ending in grades kindergarten, 1, 2, or 3. - (1) A CGP is calculated for each student by the publisher, which shows how the student performed compared with other students, nationally, who take NWEA MAP. - (2) All students' CGP scores for a school are arrayed from high to low and the median of these scores becomes the school's growth score for both ELA and Math.
-The higher the score, the more improvement students made compared with all students, nationally, who are taking the same assessment. - (3) This is a one-year measure. - b.
-Floor and Target: Floor and Target: The floor for median CGP is 30 and the target is 70.
-CGP is centered at 50.
+1. Progress Measure for grades K-3

+a.
+Measure: NWEA MAP's CGP captures the student's percentile of growth compared to all students in the same grade with the same starting RIT score in grades K-3 to measure student progress.8 The CGP for each student is set by the publisher's 2015 norms, based on the student's initial assessment score.
+Note: this measure is included in the tiered portion of the PMF only for schools ending in grades kindergarten, 1, 2, or 3.